(Photo by Geierunited)

 19 Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?
 20 For you were bought at a price; therefore glorify God in your body and in your spirit, which are God’s.
 (1 Corinthians 6:19-20)

 37…”‘You shall love the Lord your God with all your heart, with all your soul, and with all your mind.’
 38 This is the first and great commandment.
 39 And the second is like it: ‘You shall love your neighbor as yourself.’
 40 On these two commandments hang all the Law and the Prophets.”
 (Matthew 22:37-40)

 Consider that smoking does not glorify God in your body–it harms your body.
 Consider that smoking also does not show love towards one’s neighbor–it harms your neighbor.
-Smoking is a sin.
-Yet, smoking is not the Unpardonable Sin and can be stopped.
+Smoking is normally a sin, though for the mentally ill it is more of a crutch.
+Of course, smoking is not the Unpardonable Sin and can be stopped.